daoducanhc/Tumor_Segmentation/README.md

 Hyperparameters tuning are almost the same (difference in learning rate scheduler).
 Hence, we can see how remarkably effective ResBlock is.

-Achieves dice score of **0.76** only in **35** epochs.
-The training time reduce by more than 2 times ('58 minutes' to '2 hours 28 minutes') while train with origin UNet.
+The ResUNet model achieves dice score of **0.76** only in **35** epochs.
+The training time reduce by more than 2 times ("2 hours 28 minutes" to "58 minutes") while training with origin UNet.